KunaiCat/KunaiCat.github.io/memory-bank/progress.md

 - ✅ CSS organization
 - ✅ Component templating
 - ✅ Basic Python-based template generation
+- ✅ Component variant system with dot notation

 ## Current Status
-The website has been successfully refactored into a modular structure with a basic template-based site generation system.
-We are now enhancing the templating system to support component variants using dot notation, which will make the system more flexible and maintainable.
+The website has been successfully refactored with an enhanced template-based generation system using component variants and dot notation.
+This modular approach provides a clear 1:1 mapping between templates and data, making the system more maintainable and extensible for future features.

 ### Active Features
 - Social media links grid